Sweden to Portugal (Mostly) by Train

 I booked a cabin for myself, which seemed a splurge at the time at $240.
 However, when you consider that I saved a hotel night, I believe it isn’t very expensive.

-I had been looking forward to the journey through the night in my little cabin.
+I was looking forward to the journey through the night in my little cabin.
 Early on the day of departure (my train was scheduled to leave at 10:07 PM) the DB app notified me that there was a problem with train car availability for my trip.
 I panicked.
 The train ride I had been looking forward to for so long was now jeopardized.
 I desperately called OBB customer service and eventually landed with someone who spoke English (I know a little German, “Ich spreche nicht Deutsch.”
 It was helpful in this case.)
 I was told that the train was missing a car and that the conductor would find a place for me when the train arrived.
 This felt like little consolation.

 After a long day of worry and rumination, my train arrived on time at the assigned platform in Hamburg’s main station.
-Me and several other travelers who all got the same message rushed to the conductor who told us nothing was wrong, and that we could go to our assigned reserved cabins.
+Myself and several other travelers who all got the same message rushed to the conductor who told us nothing was wrong, and that we could go to our assigned reserved cabins.
 There was a communal outpouring of joy and relief.
 I high-fived a stranger standing in front of me.

 My cabin was tiny, there was barely room to open the door with my bag on the floor.
 I didn’t care.
 I was so happy to be there.
 I hung my breakfast order on the doorknob, got tucked into the small bed, and turned on my nightlight so I could read.